 It is assumed that any individual employed on extramural funds will not be absent from the site of the research program for vacation or other purposes during the period for which summer additional compensation is to be paid, except for periods of approved leaves of absence.

 If the sponsoring agency has given permission for a leave and it is less than seven calendar days, follow the departmental procedures for notifying the chair.
 If the absence is longer than seven calendar days, a Leave of Absence Form (UCI-AP-76) should be prepared by the department and forwarded for appropriate approvals.
-(See APP 7-14, Other Leaves, for further information.)
+(See APP 7-17, Other Leaves with Pay, for further information.)

 Online PPS Entry/Update Note